vamsiputchala/Argocd/README.md

 - GitHub Token: Named github in Jenkins, with permissions to clone and push to the repository.
 - SonarQube Token: Named sonarqube, with permissions to submit analysis to the SonarQube server.
 - Docker Hub Credentials: Named docker-cred in Jenkins, with permissions to push images to Docker Hub.
+## Configure github Webhook in jenkins & jenkins url in webhooks

 ## Pipeline Breakdown
 The Jenkins pipeline is a declarative pipeline using a Docker agent.
 Below are explanations for each stage.